 Other Ice Castles locations

-I visited the Midway Ice Castles, just outside of Park City, Utah, but the company has locations in several cities across the United States and Canada.
-According to their website, in winter 2017/2018, you can find Ice Castles in four states in the USA – Colorado, New Hampshire, Minnesota, and Utah.
+I first visited the Midway Ice Castles, just outside of Park City, Utah, but the company who creates Ice Castles has locations in several cities across the United States and Canada.
+According to their website, in winter 2018/2019, you can find Ice Castles in five states in the USA – Colorado, New Hampshire, Minnesota, Wisconsin, and Utah.
 They also have locations in the Canadian province of Alberta.
 I’ve since visited Ice Castles in Colorado and New Hampshire, and like the Midway Ice Castles, they were equally breathtaking.

 Tips for visiting Ice Castles

 If you plan to visit Ice Castles, give yourself about an hour to an hour and a half to tour the attraction.
 It’s over an acre in size, so you’ll need at least an hour to truly take it all in, explore the attraction, and whiz down the slides a couple of times.
 Before you visit, here are a few things to keep in mind.